Corporate Governance

 Martin Koller, lic. oec.
 Publ.
 University of Zurich, Dr. sc.
 ETH (economics), has been a member of the Swissgrid Board of Directors since 2022.
 He has held various positions within the Axpo Group since 2012, where he has been Head Group Strategy & Economics since 2022.
 Between 2007 and 2010/ 2012 respectively, he worked as an economist for Swiss Post and for ETH Zurich.

-Affiliations Expert Fellow at Swiss Economics.
+Affiliations Expert Fellow at Swiss Economics, Guest Lecturer at the University of Geneva.

 Benedikt Loepfe